Jessica7/mylinks/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment to run a React Native, that can be found [here](https://create-react-app.dev/docs/getting-started/).
+To run this project in the development mode, you'll need to have a basic environment to run a React, that can be found [here](https://create-react-app.dev/docs/getting-started/).

 ### Installing